hexdump/dotfiles/tsuru-config/README.md

 		    discord
 ```

+I then install Pages, Numbers, and Keynote from the Mac App Store.

 ## Set Tor Browser as the Default Browser

 In `System Preferences > General`, set the default browser to `Tor Browser.app`.